GoffAC/GoffAC/README.md

 ## Hey, I'm Alex 👋

-⬅️⬅️⬅️ yes that is me in a race car - one that I helped build in Uni!
+⬅️⬅️⬅️ yes that is me in a race car - one that I made in Uni!

 I quit my job in May to make products I believe should exist.